JcDenton86/cordova-plugin-panoramaviewer/README.md

 # gr.denton.photosphere

 I created this plugin for the purposes of my project and decided to make it public.
 Photosphere plugin uses the <a href="https://developers.google.com/photo-sphere/android/">Panorama API</a> and displays the image in the Photosphere viewer.

+# How it works

-Photospere plugin downloads an image on the background from a user specified URL and saves it to a local file.
-Then it loads the photosphere viewer and displays the image natively
+The plugin accepts two parameters for now, an image url and a title.
+It downloads the image on the background showing a progress dialog and saves it to a local file.
+Then it loads the photosphere viewer and displays the image natively.
+Tried on:
+<ul><li>Android 5.0+</li><li>Android 4.0+</li></ul>

 <img src="https://dl.dropboxusercontent.com/u/6816009/photospheredemo.gif"/>

-An working example can be found on <a href="https://github.com/JcDenton86/photospherePlugin_example.git"> Photosphere example</a>
+A working example can be found on <a href="https://github.com/JcDenton86/photospherePlugin_example.git"> Photosphere example</a>

 # Install